R/calculateDiscriminantSpace.R

 Solves the generalized eigenvalue problem to obtain discriminant vectors.

-Projects both reference and query data onto the discriminant space.
+Projects both reference and query data onto the unified discriminant space.

 Assesses similarity of the query data projection to the reference data using cosine similarity and Mahalanobis distance.